dominiquedevriese/ogp-notes/complexity_modularity_abstraction.md

-To highlight the fact that it is not correct to think of a `FractionContainer` instance as _being_ a fraction, we have named the class `FractionContainer` rather than `Fraction`; however, in practice mutable classes are very often called after the type of abstract values they store.
+To highlight the fact that it is not correct to think of a `FractionContainer` instance as _being_ a fraction, we have named the class `FractionContainer` rather than `Fraction`; however, in practice mutable classes are very often named after the type of abstract values they store.
 For example, in the Java Collections API, class `ArrayList` is a _mutable_ class for _storing_ lists of objects;
 it is not correct to think of an `ArrayList` object as _being_ a list of objects.